trufnetwork/evm-contracts/README.md

 ## Description

-This directory contains development tools to test and simulate Chainlink Functions.
-It also contains an example of a contract to test the functions.
+This directory contains development tools to test and simulate Chainlink Functions, an example consumer, and the Solidity attestation verification library used by TrufNetwork contracts.

 ## Requirements